Angkor Wat Part 2: The sacred citadel of the god-kings

 So why was the sacred citadel of the god-kings of Angkor abandoned and its people resettled near Phnom Penh?
 Some popular theories include defeats in battle, moving away from invading rivals, the shifting of religious observances as well as the collapse of its elaborate water system.

 Nevertheless, what we have today centuries later, are stunning architectural masterpieces of Khmer's true master builders.
 Temples like Angkor Wat have stood the test of time.
 It is the earthly representation of Mount Meru, the abode of ancient gods.
-It towers shaped like a lotus flower ascending one upon the other as if reaching for the heavens.
-More importantly, Angkor Wat has always remain the heart and soul of Cambodia and a source of fierce national pride, appearing on its national flag and currency.
+It towers are shaped like lotus flowers ascending one upon the other as if reaching for the heavens.
+More importantly, Angkor Wat has always remained the heart and soul of Cambodia and a source of fierce national pride, appearing on its national flag and currency.

 Human knowledge is so fragile and the treasures of wisdom are indeed easily destroyed.